Nosajool/Nosajool.github.io/_posts/2020-07-15-rust-first-impressions-part-5.md

 published: true
 ---

-This is the fourth part of the "Rust first impressions" series where I write some notes and add commentary to reading the [The Rust Programming Language Book ](https://doc.rust-lang.org/stable/book/).
+This is the fifth part of the "Rust first impressions" series where I write some notes and add commentary to reading the [The Rust Programming Language Book ](https://doc.rust-lang.org/stable/book/).
 Start with [part 1](/2020/07/11/rust-first-impressions.html).

 ### Chapter 6 Enums and Pattern Matching